 - The proceedings of the Council shall not be invalidated by any vacancy among their number or by any failure to appoint or any defect in the appointment or qualification of a member.

 - Nobody shall be appointed as a member of the Council who is aged under 18 or who would, if appointed, be disqualified under the provisions of clause H.

-- No person shall be entitled to act as a member of the Council whether on a first or on any subsequent entry into office until after signing in the minute book of the Council a declaration of acceptance and of willingness to act in the trusts of the Charity.
+- No person shall be entitled to act as a member of the Council whether on a first or on any subsequent entry into office until after signing in the Code of Conduct of the Council a declaration of acceptance and of willingness to act in the trusts of the Charity.

 - The Council shall have the power to fill any vacancy in their number, the appointed member holding office until the end of the Annual General Meeting of the Association following their appointment.

 - Urgent decisions may be taken by a majority of the Council by telephone or email.
 Such decisions will be ratified at the next meeting of Council.